flicstar/stepbystepguides/Documentation/write-a-guide/1-what-they-are.md

 ## What are they not?

 Step-by-step guides aren’t examples.
-Examples do not guide the reader through a path of sequential steps.
-They are meant to be studied and understood rather than actively followed.
-Furthermore, examples serve to illustrate content already learned, whereas step-by-step guides introduce new content.
+Examples are usually found in the documentation, and help to illustrate concepts - they are meant to be studied and understood.
+Guides, in contrast, take the reader through a path of sequential steps, and are designed to be actively followed to learn a new concept.

 ## Modular by design